Emily Garthwaite

 Emily Garthwaite (born 24 March 1993) is an English photojournalist.
 She was named a 2019 Forbes 30 Under 30.
+Her work has received a number of accolades, including the ICRC Humanitarian Visa d'or Award.

 Early life and education

 Garthwaite grew up in the county of Surrey.
 She took up photography only as a hobby as a teenager and intended to pursue painting at Central Saint Martins, taking a foundation course, but ended up doing Film and Photography.
 After working in club and fashion photography, Garthwaite completed a Master of Arts (MA) in Photojournalism and Documentary Photography at the University of Westminster in 2016.